Special Education Services

 BPS101 is committed to providing a full continuum of special education services and supports for students who are eligible for special education.
 Our goal is to provide an education for students with special needs in the least restrictive environment possible for the student to successfully maximize his or her potential.
 Programs and services include:

-• Developing Opportunities: Developing Opportunities Program is a therapeutic, instructional program for students who demonstrate social-emotional challenges that interfere with their school achievement, classroom behavior, social skills, and/or relationships with others.
+- Developing Opportunities: Developing Opportunities Program is a therapeutic, instructional program for students who demonstrate social-emotional challenges that interfere with their school achievement, classroom behavior, social skills, and/or relationships with others.
 The program is available for students in grades K-12.
 The DO Program is a small, structured program designed for students who benefit from a positive behavioral approach and small group instruction.
 The curriculum is aligned to the core curriculum and includes instructional materials that are provided to students in the general education setting along with specific interventions based on each student’s IEP.

-• Co-Teaching: Co-Teaching is available for students in grades 6-12 in various core subjects.
+- Co-Teaching: Co-Teaching is available for students in grades 6-12 in various core subjects.
 The purpose of Co-Teaching is to provide academic support in the general education setting.
 Co-taught classes provide students with disabilities with access to the general curriculum.
-These co-taught classrooms ensure that each student has a highly qualified content area teacher, as well as a teacher who is highly-qualified in differentiation strategies.
+These co-taught classrooms ensure that each student has a highly qualified content area teacher, as well as a teacher who is highly qualified in differentiation strategies.

-• Essentials Classes: The Essentials Classes strive to provide an environment where students will receive direct instruction in areas of academic deficit and gain compensatory skills so that they can be successful in the general education curriculum in the future.
+- Essentials Classes: The Essentials Classes strive to provide an environment where students will receive direct instruction in areas of academic deficit and gain compensatory skills so that they can be successful in the general education curriculum in the future.
 Essentials Classes are available in grades 3-12 in core academic areas.
 Instruction is based around the students’ individual goals.

-• Mid-Valley Special Education Cooperative: Through the support of MVSEC, we are able to offer a continuum of services that meets the needs of our students with more significant needs.
+- Mid-Valley Special Education Cooperative: Through the support of MVSEC, we are able to offer a continuum of services that meets the needs of our students with more significant needs.
 Batavia High School hosts a wonderful program for students with more significant intellectual disabilities and health needs.
-Other programs are available throughout the MidValley area for students that require specialized programming that is not available within their home school.
+Other programs are available throughout the MidValley area for students who require specialized programming that is not available within their home school.

 Section 504 Information